10 Killer Kettlebell Exercises

 How to begin kettlebell training?

-Simple: start with a nice light bell and firstly focus on a couple of core movements – such as the swing and single arm clean.
+Start with a light competition kettlebell and firstly focus on a couple of core movements – such as the swing and single arm clean.
 Once you’ve mastered these movements, and you can swing and clean like a seasoned Girevoy competitor, consider expanding on your parochial repertoire of exercises and increase the weight.
-Also, ensure that you are incorporating kettlebells into your training regime at least twice a week.
-The longer you leave it between sessions the slower your progress will be – obviously.
-Remember: the royal road to superior proficiency is heavily soiled with sweat (tears and blood).

 Does kettlebell training build muscle?

 Also, the way in which kettlebells are used (should be used) is not conducive to building muscle.
-You see, the objective of traditional kettlebell training is about the number of repetitions an athlete can perform in a certain duration of time – usually 10 minutes – which is muscular endurance training.
+The objective of traditional kettlebell training is about the number of repetitions an athlete can perform in a certain duration of time – usually 10 minutes – which is muscular endurance training.
 And muscular endurance training doesn’t build muscle.
 It increases the fibril density and definition of the muscle but not its size.
 To develop mass the weights must be heavy, the number of repetitions performed low and the rest periods long.
 Kettlebell training is almost completely the opposite.

-Killer Kettlebell Exercise #1: The Kettlebell Swing
+Kettlebell exercises #1: The Swing

 Tsatsouline himself likens the swing to a physical altercation with a Russian bear because, after a good hundred reps, your muscles feel as though they’ve been torn to shreds (that’s a good thing by the way).